sf-wdi-19-20/modules/w11_d2_0_iprep/awkward-teddy.md

 * put the blocks into the toy bin
 * put the doll into the toy bin
 ```

+Unfortunately, the teddy bear doesn't do very well when one task requires another to be done ahead of time.
+For example, the teddy bear has a tendency to instruct children to "pour the juice" before they "get a cup", or to "put on underwear" when they've already "put on pants".

 ```
 Getting Dressed